 When wisdom teeth become impacted

 Wisdom teeth are also known as the third (rearmost) molars.
 We typically have four – two each in the upper and lower jaws, one on either side.
 They are associated with wisdom because they usually erupt between the later growing ages of 16 and 21.

-An impacted wisdom tooth does not grow in the right direction, said Dr Lee.
+An impacted wisdom tooth does not grow in the right direction.
 "It could be partially or fully impacted, either with soft tissue or by parts of the jawbone.
-An X-ray will show how deeply the tooth is impacted, and the decay associated with it or the tooth besides it."
+An X-ray will show how deeply the tooth is impacted, and the decay associated with it or the tooth besides it," advises the department.

 Surgery for wisdom teeth

 Oral surgeons (dentists with specialty training in Oral & Maxillofacial Surgery, equipped with the skills and experience to remove impacted wisdom teeth) will consider all possible factors before recommending the removal of impacted wisdom teeth.